Visitor Information & Covid-19

 What do I do when I arrive at the Wildlife Park?

 · On entry, sanitise your hands.
-Hand sanitiser will be available in the entrance of the Park and at the Playground gate
+Hand sanitiser will be available in the entrance of the Park and at the Playground gate.

-· Do not touch any of the glass or other enclosure surrounds
+· Do not touch any of the glass or other enclosure surrounds.

-· Wash hands before leaving the Wildlife Park – a hand washing station is available near the exit
+· Wash hands before leaving the Wildlife Park – a hand washing station is available near the exit.

 What will be open / different in the Wildlife Park, how else are we keeping you safe?

-· The main exhibit corridor and all of the outdoor exhibits will be available to view including our new Otter enclosure (some animals may be able to catch Covid-19, therefore some exhibits may have a new barrier to maintain this distance
+· The main exhibit corridor and all of the outdoor exhibits will be available to view including our new otter enclosure (some animals may be able to catch COVID-19, therefore some exhibits may have a new barrier to maintain this distance).

-· The Playground area will be open and there will be a hand sanitiser station at the entrance gate.
-It is recommended that users of the equipment in the Playground area wash or sanitise their hands after each use
+· The playground area will be open and there will be a hand sanitiser station at the entrance gate.
+It is recommended that users of the equipment in the playground area wash or sanitise their hands after each use.

-· Once you have passed through the main exhibition corridor there will be limited shelter from the elements - do bring a brolly if the weather looks uncertain
+· Once you have passed through the main exhibition corridor there will be limited shelter from the elements - do bring a brolly if the weather looks uncertain.

 What about the Hive?

-· Great news the Hive will be open from 10.30 to 2.30
+· Great news!
+The Hive will be open from 10.00AM until 3.00PM when the park is.

 What about the Encounters / Birthday parties and other bookable activities?